Scarlet fever: Symptoms, diagnosis and treatment

 How do I know if my child has scarlet fever?

 Your GP will examine your child, looking for the characteristic rash, characteristic changes on the tongue called "strawberry tongue", and at the throat.
 The doctor will swab the throat and send the swab to the lab to examine it for the presence of streptococcal bacteria.

 What are the treatments for scarlet fever?

 Seek medical advice immediately if you think your child has the disease.
 Treatment with antibiotics is recommended to speed up recovery and reduce the risk of complications developing.
-Along with taking antibiotics, your child should get plenty of bed rest and drink lots of fluids.
+Along with taking antibiotics, your child should get plenty of bed rest and drink enough fluid.
 Paracetamol and calamine lotion may be advised.

 Never give aspirin to anyone under the age of 16 years who has an infection.
 It can cause Reye's syndrome, a rare but possibly deadly disease of the liver.

 Your GP will prescribe an antibiotic, such as penicillin.
 If your child is allergic to penicillin, he or she will be given an alternative, such as erythromycin.
 The medication must be taken for its entire course, even if the symptoms disappear sooner.

 Children should stay away from school or other children for at least 24 hours after starting antibiotic treatment.
 Other family members should also be examined and treated if necessary.
 Before the advent of antibiotics, households were quarantined because of scarlet fever, but this is no longer necessary.